 We virtually coach parents from around the world.
 Twin Cities-based clients are welcome to come to our office (10800 Old County Road 15 – Suite 100 – Plymouth, MN 55441) or meet at a centrally located coffee shop, park, or church foyer.

 How soon can I expect changes, and how long will the coaching last?

-Healthy change in relationships depends on many variables, and is subject to the invested involvement from parents.
-It takes time for parents and children to build new skills and habits, but if a parent puts in the work, change will happen from the start, awkward as it may be for both parent and child.
+Healthy change in relationships depends on many variables and is subject to the invested involvement of parents.
+It takes time for parents and children to build new skills and habits.
+But if a parent puts in the work, change will happen from the start, awkward as it may be for both parent and child.
 We do strongly suggest approximately four sessions of coaching at intervals of 2-3 weeks.
-To completely achieve their goals, many parents choose to continue on a less frequent, or as-needed basis after these initial sessions.
+To completely achieve their goals, some parents choose to continue on an as-needed basis after these initial sessions.

 What additional resources do you provide?

 All coaching clients receive access to the Connected Families private coaching page, which includes bonus videos, articles, and valuable additional resources to help understand kids and guide them wisely.